 Metal can be bad for you- not the metal music but the metals in the environment.
-We have learned a lot about metals over the past half a century.
-Before Ozzy was getting his metal on there were children who played with toxic metals to learn about them and metals are still impacting children, and adults, in everyday products today.
+We’ve learned a lot about metals over the past half a century.
+Before Ozzy got his metal on, some children played with toxic metals to learn about them, and metals still impact children and adults in everyday products today.

-Picture this, three middle school children stand at a school desk in the 1960’s intrigued by how a thick liquid moved and how, even though it was liquid, it was hard to put your finger through.
-The children were in Science class learning about mercury, a substance that today would evacuate a local hospital if it accidentally spilled on the floor.
-A hazardous waste team would be called in to clean up a substance that school children once played with to learn about the periodic table.
-Has mercury, like other metals that were once commonly used, changed much over the past 5 decades?
+Picture this: three middle school children stand at a school desk in the 1960s, intrigued by how a thick liquid moved and how it was hard to put your finger through even though it was liquid.
+The children were in science class learning about mercury, a substance that would evacuate a local hospital if it accidentally spilled on the floor today.
+A hazardous waste team would come to clean up this substance that school children once played with to learn about the periodic table.
+Has mercury, like other metals that were once commonly used, changed much over the past five decades?

 The answer is easy.
-No, they haven’t changed.
-Mercury, along with many other metals we are commonly exposed to, has not changed but our knowledge of metals has changed.
-We now know how toxic mercury is for our health.
-While many dentists are using alternative materials, there are still many dentists who utilize mercury for filling cavities.
-Even though we have safe alternatives, mercury fillings are not a thing of the past because humans don’t always change as fast as their knowledge.
+No, the metals haven’t changed.
+Mercury and other metals we commonly encounter have not changed, but our knowledge of metals has changed.
+We now know how toxic mercury is to our health.
+While many dentists are using alternative materials, many dentists still utilize mercury for filling cavities.
+Even though we have safe alternatives, mercury fillings are not a thing of the past because humans’ willingness to change doesn’t always happen as fast as their knowledge.

 How Do Metals Impact Health?

-Are you wondering how metals impact our health?
+How do metals impact our health?
 Metals are neurotoxins, which means they cause damage to the brain when present in the body, a condition known as heavy metal toxicity.
-(1) Some people handle metal exposure with little to no side effects, but others are less able to detoxify these metals from their system and experience chronic health issues as a result.
+Some people handle metal exposure with minimal side effects.
+But others are less able to detoxify these metals from their system and experience chronic health issues as a result.

-When these substances enter the body, they are taken and stored inside of fat cells to protect us from the toxin.
+When these substances enter the body, they are taken and stored inside fat cells to protect us from them.
 Fat cells are all over the body, including the brain.
-The blood-brain barrier is designed to protect us from these metals leaching into the brain, but a condition called leaky brain, breaks down this barrier and allows the toxic metals to enter and wreak havoc.
+The blood-brain barrier is there to protect us from these metals leaching into the brain, but a condition called leaky brain means there’s a breakdown in this barrier, allowing the toxic metals to enter and wreak havoc.

 Where Are Metals?

-Around this time of year, you may be tempted to get a flu shot to protect against winter viruses.
-Unfortunately, these vaccines are also a source of aluminum, and in some cases, even mercury.
-(3) These metals are added to the vaccine as a preservative and to ensure that the immune system will be stimulated to create immunity to the dead virus it carries with it.
+Around this time of year and into the fall, you may be tempted to get a flu shot to protect against winter viruses.
+Unfortunately, these vaccines are also a source of aluminum and, in some cases, even mercury.
+These metals are used as preservatives to stimulate the immune system to create immunity to the dead virus it carries with it.

-There are multiple ways you and your family can encounter metals on a regular basis even after all we know about their toxicity.
+There are multiple ways you and your family can encounter metals regularly, even after all we know about their toxicity.
 Our knowledge and understanding of our world can often change faster than how we interact with it as humans.
-We get stuck in common practice and what we have always done.
+We get stuck in everyday practices and continue to do what we’ve always done.

-• Use deodorant without the aluminum- don’t worry there are lots of good options on the market
+• Use deodorant without aluminum – Don’t worry; there are many good options on the market.

-• Before your dentist drills ask what type of filling will be used
+• Before your dentist drills, ask what type of filling they’ll use.
+(Opt for biocompatible materials)

-• Check your make-up for metals – take a close look at foundation and eye make-up
+• Check your make-up for metals – Look closely at foundations and eye make-up.

-• Choose fish known for low mercury content- usually your smaller fish choices and the fish that big fish eat
+• Choose fish known for low mercury content – Usually, these will be your smaller fish choices and the fish that big fish eat.

 What Do I Do Now?